Super Lawyers

 State Farm threatens to go to trial so that attorneys will take a low settlement.
 Many attorneys only experienced in settling cases will be unwilling to go to trial.
 This strategy also works because many victims try to handle their claims themselves, without a personal injury attorney.

-7. If I get a jury verdict that exceeds the defendant’s policy limits, will State Farm pay?
+7. Will State Farm pay if I get a jury verdict that exceeds the defendant’s policy limits?

-State Farm will usually pay on personal injury claims that exceed the policy limits.
-What will happen in an excess verdict situation depends on the facts of that particular case.
-Here in Maryland, State Farm usually does stand behind its insured if a verdict exceeds its policy limits.
+State Farm usually pays on personal injury claims exceeding the policy limits.
+What will happen in an excess verdict depends on that particular case’s facts Here in Maryland, State Farm usually stands behind its insured if a verdict exceeds its policy limits.

 8. How does State Farm treat underinsured/uninsured motorist claims?

-If you file suit against State Farm in an underinsured/uninsured motorist case in Maryland, they will often send you a check for the last offer they made, which operates as a set-off for any verdict you get against them.
+If you file suit against State Farm in an underinsured/uninsured motorist case in Maryland, they will often send you a check for their last offer, which operates as a set-off for any verdict you get against them.
 This is a very reasonable policy that helps victims.

 But is it a "good neighbor" in terms of how much money they offer for an uninsured motorist claim?
 It is not.